jiteshkaranjkar/MonthlyPremiums/README.md

 **Monthly Premium Calculator feature**
 - Screens - Monthly Premium.
 - Built 5 different projects libraries
-- Web - responsible for the UI (i.e Client application - React SPA, Materail-UI) coordinated by controllers which execute around 2 different User stories.
+- Web - responsible for the UI (i.e Client application - React SPA, Materail-UI) coordinated by controllers which execute around 3 different User stories.
 - Domain - This is the Domain centric with no implementation and just Entities.
 - Services - Application Service layer which implements contracts and abstracts calls to Repository layer.
 - Repository - A Persitence layer with the idea of abstracting the data access concerns and option to use preferred data access technology.
-- Tests - Unit Test using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
+- Tests(28) - Unit & Integration tests using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
 Unit test for React app is pending.
-- Application deployed in Azure (Pending)
+- Application deployed in Azure - https://monthlypremiumcalculator.azurewebsites.net/

-## Application Results
+## Application Structure
 Application structure results in following:
 - Independent of Frameworks - Core should not be dependent on external frameworks such as Entity Framework
 - Testable - The logic within Core can be tested independently of anything external, such as UI, databases, servers.
 Without external dependencies, the tests are very simple to write.